 Everyone shoots differently, so what your “extras” list will look like might vary greatly from mine.
 Although, I would imagine that most people pack at least one garden gnome, don't you think?
 I rarely use my flash, so it’s not an essential.
 But if I deem I have room and want to take some sunrise or sunset landscape photos, I pack my tripod, but before I even consider my tripod, I think about what lenses I want to bring.

 For some people, picking just one lens might be all they need, but maybe I’m not your normal person.
 I adore different lenses for different looks, so for me, I have to decide what I think I’ll be photographing and will I need different lenses for these situations.
 I typically find that I am going to want my three favorite lenses: my EF 16-35mm f/2.8L II USM, EF 24-70mm 2.8L II USM, and EF 135mm f/2L USM.
-I'll be talking more about lens choice in an upcoming article, so stay tuned for that.
+I talk more about lens choice in two other articles that can be found on this page.
 Is this too many lenses?
 This is a decision you need to make for yourself.
 On a day trip, I am comfortable carrying my camera around my neck and a backpack with my other lenses.
 I can also just decide to pack one lens with me if I'm not feeling like carrying a heavy pack.
 But the thought of missing the type of shot I want because I don't have the right lens just isn't something I can bear.

 The biggest issue is getting all this gear to my destination when flying.
 I don't want to check my gear, since I don't trust that my checked bag isn't going to be thrown around and stomped on by gorillas.
 This means I have to carry it on.
 I have a hard carry-on case that will hold my underwater housing and a couple of lenses with adjustable pads and Velcro so I can protect my precious cargo.
 I also use a backpack to carry my camera and one lens that I can use on the plane if desired.
 This backpack also carries my wallet and any essentials I need from my purse.
 Because my backpack will fit under my seat, I am able to bring both bags on with me: one under the seat and one in the overhead compartment.
 I pack my tripod in with my checked luggage.
 I'll admit, it's a bit of a pain, but for me, it's entirely worth it.